Health Without Borders

 *with further postgraduate training

-For more information, visit our dedicated page on careers in Global Health.
+For more information, visit our page on careers in Global Health.

-The first graduating class from York’s Global Health degree (established 2014) are starting new careers in medicine, research, nursing, and more, as well as going on to graduate school.
+Graduates from York’s Global Health degree have established careers in medicine, research, policy, nursing, and more, as well as pursuing graduate and other professional schools.

 This program gave me a sense of purpose and direction, of what I can do to make a difference.